pfuri/ispc3-migration/README.md

 ispc3-migration
 ===============

-This is a collection of bash scripts used for ISPConfig 3 server migrations
+This is a bash script used for ISPConfig 3 server migrations